vickneee/vite-react-studies/README.md

 # omdb-api-movies

 An API exercise in React JS.
-Vite + React App deployment on GitHub Pages.